Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/constrain.rst

 ``cctk constrain`` can be used to assess how CRISPR arrays may have evolved given a certain tree topology (i.e., how would CRISPR arrays have changed if their evolution were "constrained" by a certain topology).

-This analysis can be useful when ``cctk CRISPRtree`` produces a topology that differs from that produced using other genomic data.
-In such a case, ``cctk constrain`` can provide information about whether a tree is still a reasonable explanation of CRISPR array relationships, but simply a less parsimonious topology than that inferred by ``cctk CRISPRtree``.
+This analysis can be useful when ``cctk crisprtree`` produces a topology that differs from that produced using other genomic data.
+In such a case, ``cctk constrain`` can provide information about whether a tree is still a reasonable explanation of CRISPR array relationships, but simply a less parsimonious topology than that inferred by ``cctk crisprtree``.

 ``cctk constrain`` can also indicate that horizontal gene transfer may have occurred. ``cctk constrain`` can hypothesize when a topology would require that arrays at different points in the tree independently acquire the same spacers (either by insertion or by leader-end acquisition).
 Such an event is highlighted in the produced plot and information concerning the event is sent to the ``stderr``.